Good tsar, bad boyars

-"Good Tsar, bad Boyars" (Царь хороший, бояре плохие), sometimes also known as Naïve Monarchism, is a Russian political phenomenon in which positive actions taken by the Russian government are viewed as being the result of the leader of Russia, while negative actions taken by the government are viewed as being caused by lower-level bureaucrats unbeknownst to the leader.
+"Good tsar, bad boyars" (Царь хороший, бояре плохие /ru/), sometimes also known as naïve monarchism, is a Russian phrase referring to a political phenomenon in which positive actions taken by the government are viewed as being the result of the leader, while negative actions taken by the government are viewed as being caused by lower-level bureaucrats unbeknownst to the leader.
 Originating from the Russian Empire, the term has since been used to refer to the leaders of the Soviet Union and post-Soviet Russian Federation, particularly during the rule of Vladimir Putin.

 Development

-The concept that would later become known as "Good Tsar, bad Boyars" originates from the Russian Empire.
-As part of the divine right of kings, the image of a kind and caring Tsar was deliberately cultivated by Russian authorities.
+The concept that would later become known as "good tsar, bad boyars" originates from the Russian Empire.
+As part of the divine right of kings, the image of a kind and caring tsar was deliberately cultivated by Russian authorities.
 This was assisted by the disparate nature of Russia, as much of the population was located in rural areas far from the Russian capital.
-By contrast, Boyars, members of the aristocracy who served bureaucratic functions, were located closer to the peasantry and thus more tangible to the broader population.
-As a result, popular dissent was directed primarily at Boyars, rather than the Tsar.
+By contrast, boyars, members of the aristocracy who served bureaucratic functions, were located closer to the peasantry and thus more tangible to the broader population.
+As a result, popular dissent was directed primarily at boyars, rather than the tsar.

 History

 Russian Empire

-During the Russian Empire, the concept of "Good Tsar, bad Boyars" was practiced by several Russian tsars, including Ivan the Terrible and Peter the Great.
+During the Russian Empire, the concept of "Good tsar, bad boyars" was practiced by several Russian tsars, including Ivan the Terrible and Peter the Great.
 Symbolic actions were taken to reinforce this view, such as the public humiliations or executions of members of the nobility and bureaucracy.

 The phenomenon was put to a serious test during the rule of Nicholas II, beginning with the Khodynka Tragedy, a stampede that occurred during his coronation.
 Undermined by continued instability in the Empire, the belief that the bureaucracy was to blame for the disasters was seriously damaged as a result of the 1905 Bloody Sunday protests.
 During the protests, a group led by Father Georgy Gapon marched on the Winter Palace in an effort to provide evidence of bureaucrats' misdeeds to the Emperor.
 The protesters were subsequently fired upon by members of the Russian Imperial Guard, leading to mass casualties and the beginning of widespread, violent protests aiming to overthrow the government.
 Following Bloody Sunday, support for Nicholas II seriously declined and eventually led to the Russian Revolution that toppled the monarchy.

 Soviet Union

-The concept of naïve monarchism was revived following the Russian Revolution, and was applied to Soviet leader Joseph Stalin during the Great Purge.
+The concept of naïve monarchism was revived following the Russian Revolution, and in particular was applied to Soviet leader Joseph Stalin during the Great Purge.
 Individuals who had fallen victim to the purges frequently wrote letters to Stalin, believing that he would correct the error upon being informed of the miscarriage of justice.
 The concept was later applied by Leonid Brezhnev, who sought to be memorialised in such a fashion.

-The phenomenon was also found in the Soviet government's treatment of previous leaders; the phrase "Good Tsar, bad Boyars" was used by Russian writer Viktor Nekrasov in an analysis of Sergei Eisenstein's 1944 film Ivan the Terrible.
+The phenomenon was also found in the Soviet government's treatment of previous leaders; the phrase "good tsar, bad boyars" was used by Russian writer Viktor Nekrasov in an analysis of Sergei Eisenstein's 1944 film Ivan the Terrible.